You know what your organisation looks like – your logo, your font, your image. But what does it sound like?

 - Abandon traditional business language – no one would say that they’re doing something for ‘training and monitoring purposes’ in real life conversations so why would you want to hear it when you’re calling a company?
 Yes, there is a necessity to let your callers know certain information, especially when it comes to compliance but why would you want to say it in an archaic and unfriendly way?
 Your organisation is mostly like trying to strike a tone of voice that is friendly and welcoming as you want to attract custom but that’s not the effect of such uninviting messages.

 - Utilise your telephony system to its optimum to enhance your customer experience.
 Modern telephony systems are able to recognise your repeat callers so why not tap into this often-underused resource?
 Dynamic IVR messaging means that your valued clientele can skip the numbered options that they possibly already know off by heart and be put in the queue for the relevant team member.
 Some organisations do this by name checking their customer “good afternoon Mrs Smith, just putting you through now”.
 This may not be your style but you can still create a professional message that lets your customers know they are being prioritised.
 What customer in the world wouldn’t appreciate that?

-If you’re still unsure of the value of audio branding, research has shown that 41% of consumers find sound to be “a central element of brand communication”.
-That’s a significant number, certainly enough to make investing the time and effort well worth it.
 You don’t have to reinvent the wheel yourself though… we have experts ready and willing to help you make the changes that will take your audio brand to the next level.